 - Ph.D., University of Nebraska-Lincoln, 2003

 Rob Smith joined the Academic Vice President’s Office as Director of Academic Assessment after teaching nine years in the Psychology Program at Berea College.
-With generous support from the Anne Ray Charitable Trust, the Director of Academic Assessment works closely with all academic and academic support programs to improve student learning through systematic and intentional assessment efforts.
+The Director of Academic Assessment works closely with all academic and academic support programs to improve student learning through systematic and intentional assessment efforts.
 This work is carried out primarily through direct consultations with faculty, staff, committees, and entire programs to find meaningful and sustainable ways to better understand the extent to which students are achieving specific identified student learning outcomes.

 Dr. Smith’s academic and research interests are varied and quite often driven by student interests.
 He maintains an EEG lab in which he and his student researchers have conducted studies on a range of topics including math anxiety, cognitive styles, creativity, and gender differences in spatial reasoning.
 He has a strong interest in researching student learning, particularly in higher education among first-generation college students.
 Dr. Smith currently teaches the Statistics and Research Methods courses for the Psychology Program.
 In the past, he has also taught courses ranging from General Psychology, Abnormal Psychology, and Personality Theories to Tests and Measurements and Senior Research, the Psychology Program’s capstone independent research experience required of all psychology majors.